zdh2292390/zdh2292390.github.io/_pages/about.md

 **01/2025**: A paper on data valuation accepted by **NAACL-2025**!\\
 **12/2024**: Copyright tutorial accepted by **NAACL-2025**, see you at Albuquerque!\\
 **11/2024**: We are glad to receive the award from [NSF NAIRR Pilot Program](https://new.nsf.gov/science-matters/us-nairr-pilot-brings-cutting-edge-ai-resources-researchers). \\
-**11/2024**: We’ll be hosting a [tutorial at AAAI-2025](https://aaai.org/conference/aaai/aaai-25/tutorial-and-lab-list/#TQ05) on LLM copyright risks, memorization, and ethical alignment! \\
+**11/2024**: We'll be hosting a [tutorial at AAAI-2025](https://aaai.org/conference/aaai/aaai-25/tutorial-and-lab-list/#TQ05) on LLM copyright risks, memorization, and ethical alignment! \\
 **09/2024**: One paper on Financial multi-agent system accepted to **NeurIPS (Main)**. \\
 **09/2024**: One paper on analyzing copyright behavior of LLMs accepted to **EMNLP (Main)**. \\
 **08/2024**: Will present LLM copyright study at **CIKM Data-centric AI workshop**. \\